 In addition to recognizing outstanding achievement with the Japan Prize, the Foundation also carries out the following activities:

 The Foundation holds a series of public and student seminars on advanced technologies commonly used in everyday life by inviting experts, who will explain state-of-the-art technologies in plain terms.
-The program began in March 1989 and has since executed more than 200 seminars across Japan by the end of 2019.
+The program began in March 1989 and has since executed more than 300 seminars across Japan by the end of 2019.